lukaskleinschmidt/kirby-custom-add-form/readme.md

 # Custom Add Form
-A small demo on how to hijack a given panel route `pages/talks/add` to display a different or  modified form.
+A small demo on how to hijack the panel add route for a specific template to display a different or modified form.

 ## Installation
 To install the plugin, please put it in the `site/plugins` directory.
-The plugin folder must be named `talks`.
+The plugin folder must be named `custom-add-form`.

 ```
 site/plugins/
-    talks/
-        talks.php
+    custom-add-form/
+        custom-add-form.php
         ...
 ```

+Change `[template-name]` (line 13) to whatever template you want to modify the add form in the `custom-add-form.php` file.